 Working across the world

 In South Africa, members of the team are working with primary care teams in Cape Town to develop palliative care interventions for patients and families living with Chronic Obstructive Pulmonary Disease (COPD).
-In Malawi, the team have been finding ways young people with HIV/AIDS can self-manage their pain relief.
+In Malawi, the team have been finding ways for young people with HIV/AIDS to self-manage their pain relief.
 This project is now being adapted for use in the NHS to help people with HIV/AIDS in the UK.
 They are also using their outcome measures to help the World Health Organisation understand the different models of care around the world, in Belarus, Jamaica, Oman, Thailand, Vietnam and Zimbabwe.

 If we want clinicians to use our outcome measures in routine practice, those measures must reflect what matters to patients and families, they must be able to detect real change and they should be simple to use and interpret.
 While there is often great innovation in practice happening on the ground, there is little investment to evaluate and share findings.
 The primary reason for this is the lack of outcome measures suited to context of the country in which healthcare is being delivered.
 Our work provides evidence for measuring outcomes, to inform quality improvement, drug availability, education and government policy.– Professor Richard Harding